Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Conclusion

 We have provided axiomatic characterisations of generalised versions of the Plurality and Anti-Plurality rules for settings in which preferences are represented by partial orders.
 In the classical setting, where preferences are linear orders, the Plurality (Anti-Plurality) rule assigns one point (one negative point) to the most (least) preferred alternative and zero points to all others.
 We have extended this defining feature to partial orders in a way that respects the structural richness of such preferences, for example, recognising that two top alternatives may differ in the number of alternatives they dominate, and thus may not be equally `top-ranked.'

 When considering linear orders, the characterisations we have presented all converge to familiar standards established in the existing literature.
+But when considered in the context of voting with partial-order preferences, they illustrate some of the subtleties of this important model of voting, providing voters with additional means of expressing themselves.

-Moreover, we demonstrate that several of our findings carry over to the approval voting setting, enabling new characterisations of some well-known and new approval voting rules through our axiomatic lens.
+We also have demonstrated that several of our findings carry over to the approval voting setting, enabling us to derive new axiomatic characterisations of some well-known as well as new approval voting rules.